-Comprehensive study of federal and state regulations on populations.
+Comprehensive study of federal and state regulations on populations is the emphasis of this course.
 Communicative ethics and collaborative strategies joining families, school personnel and outside agencies are emphasized.
 Prerequisites: MED 566 and MED 559.

 MED 568 Secondary Literacy (2)